McDermott Law, LLC

 Denver Life Insurance Denials Attorney

 Life insurance companies deny claims following the death of an insured for a multitude of reasons.
-If you are a beneficiary of a life insurance policy and have experienced a denial, or feel like the insurance company is about to deny the claim, you need to contact an experienced life insurance denials claim attorney right away.
+Our expert lawyers team at McDermott Law, LLC understands that if you are a beneficiary of a life insurance policy and have experienced a denial, or feel like the insurance company is about to deny the claim, you need to contact an experienced Denver life insurance denials lawyer right away.

 When a loved one passes away unexpectedly, the furthest thing from anyone’s mind is life insurance.
 Life insurance is bought as a way to protect one’s family from financial hardship should the unthinkable happen.
-Going through the difficulties of having one’s life insurance claim denied places additional stress and anxiety on the already over-wrought family members.
-Insurance companies will cite various provisions of the policy, erroneous misstatements on the claim documents or even circumstances surrounding the death as justifications for denying claims.
+Going through the difficulties of having one’s life insurance claim denied places additional stress and anxiety on the already overwrought family members.
+Insurance companies will cite various provisions of the policy, erroneous misstatements on the claim documents, or even circumstances surrounding the death as justifications for denying claims.
 Oftentimes, the evidence cited as reasons for life insurance claim denial is completely immaterial to the claim itself.
+Similarly, issues can arise with long-term care insurance, adding to the frustrations of families navigating these challenging situations.
 Insurance companies have the resources and manpower to continue fighting with claimants, who simply want what is owed to them under the contract.

 If your life insurance claim has been denied, we at McDermott Law are here to help.
 To arrange a free Review of Denied Claims, complete our contact form or call 303-964-1800.
 From our Denver, Colorado, office, we serve clients throughout the Rocky Mountain region.